 How to reduce the risk of gastric ulcers in horses

 To reduce the risk of gastric ulcers you need to assess your horse management systems and make changes wherever your horses are exposed to one of the above risk factors.
 Some feeding management practices that may help reduce the incidence and severity of gastric ulcers are:

-2. Provide a buffering effect by causing the horse to produce saliva while it is chewing the hay and through the buffering effect of lucerne hay itself.
-If you don’t have lucerne hay then your horse’s regular hay will also work well.
+2. Provide a buffering effect by causing the horse to produce saliva while it is chewing the hay and through the buffering effect of alfalfa hay itself.
+If you don’t have alfalfa hay then your horse’s regular hay will also work well.

-- Provide a small meal of lucerne hay immediately following exercise – the Western Australian study which found horses trained off site had a higher incidence of gastric ulcers suggests that the time taken to return home following training and thus time between the completion of training and breakfast and perhaps the stress associated with travelling is increasing the incidence of ulcers.
-Providing a small meal of lucerne following training will again help buffer the horse’s stomach and protect it from gastric ulceration.
-Again if you don’t have lucerne hay your horse’s regular hay will help.
+The Western Australian study which found horses trained off site had a higher incidence of gastric ulcers suggests that the time taken to return home following training and thus time between the completion of training and breakfast and perhaps the stress associated with travelling is increasing the incidence of ulcers.
+Providing a small meal of alfalfa following training will again help buffer the horse’s stomach and protect it from gastric ulceration.
+Again if you don’t have alfalfa hay your horse’s regular hay will help.

 If you are concerned, with feeding a lot of hay, about your horse’s gut fill leading into a competition, you can reduce the amount of hay you are feeding for 2 days leading up to an event.
 However be careful not to reduce total forage intake to less than 1.5% bodyweight per day.